Skip to content

 If you plan to use your card to pay in the Maldives, be aware of currency conversion fees and bank charges.

-Your bank’s Maldivian rufiyaa to GBP rate might not be the best, as banks often add their markup.
+Your bank’s Maldivian rufiyaa to GBP exchange rate may not be the best, as banks often add their own markup.

-Before using your card in the Maldives, it’s wise to give your bank a heads-up.
+Before using your card in the Maldives, it’s advisable to notify your bank.
 This stops them from flagging your overseas transactions as suspicious and blocking your card.

 View of pink buildings, Male, Maldives.